 You know you have Odorous House Ants in your home is simply if they are the smallest ants you have ever seen.
 Their average length is only 1/8″.
 They are black or dark brown in color.
 When squished they give off a somewhat acrid, burnt smell.
 Such smells are hard to specifically describe but suffice it to say, if it’s small and it briefly smells bad when squished, it’s an Odorous House Ant.

 All Pest Control’s Odorous House Ants Pest Control Approach

 Let’s start with what we don’t’ do – we never use any contact killers, similar to what you might buy over the counter.
 We don’t use any repellents for a pre-existing Odorous Ant problem.
-Such treatments might provide some immediate satisfaction from quickly seeing dead ants, but they do nothing to address the root of the problem – the massive colony.
+Such treatments for black house ants might provide some immediate satisfaction from quickly seeing dead ants in your home, but they do nothing to address the root of the problem – the massive colony.
 We use treatments that the ants themselves, either willingly or inadvertently, bring back to the colony to achieve our objective – colony kill.
 Best of all, this can be accomplished with very small doses of treatment deployed in your environment and with a low risk of harm to people, pets or plants.